German False Friends List- German words that SOUND like English

 Roman (I was confused in bookstores for YEARS)

-sounds like someone from Rome
+The word looks like it applies to someone from Rome

 The Römischer man (man from Rome) would read a Roman (novel).